Alberta separatists are selling a convenient fiction

 It marks an irrevocable ‘before’ and ‘after.’

-And it impacts not just those who leave, but those in the rest of the now-altered and diminished country and those in the now-seceded nation state who opposed departing, as they are left stranded outside the country they once called home.
+It impacts not just those who leave but also those in the rest of the now-altered and diminished country and those in the now-seceded nation state who opposed departing, as they are left stranded outside the country they once called home.

 It follows then that attempting to break up a country is also no small thing.